metacontract/mc/README.md

 # Meta Contract
 A meta contract is a powerful framework for smart contract development, designed to enhance developer productivity and contract maintainability.
 Built on the principles of the *ERC-7546: UCS* (Upgradeable Clone Standard), this ***mc*** library provides a robust architecture for creating and managing upgradeable smart contracts.

+> [!WARNING]
+> This is an alpha release of the Meta Contract (mc) library, which means it is an early version intended for testing and feedback purposes.
+Please be cautious when using this version in production environments, as it may contain bugs, incomplete features, or unexpected behavior.

 ## Features
 - **Upgradeable Contracts**: Create smart contracts that can be easily upgraded, allowing for continuous improvement and bug fixes without contract migration.
 - **Modular Design**: A meta contract promotes a modular approach to contract development, enabling code reuse and reducing complexity.